erfanzar/EasyDeL/docs/index.md

 Some of the key features provided by EasyDeL include:

 - Support for 8, 6, and 4 BIT inference and training in JAX
+- Wide Range of models in Jax are supported which have never been implemented before such as _falcon, Qwen2, Phi2, MPT ..._
 - Integration of flashAttention in JAX for GPUs and TPUs
 - Automatic serving of LLMs with mid and high-level APIs in both JAX and PyTorch
 - LLM Trainer and fine-tuner in JAX
-- RLHF (Reinforcement Learning from Human Feedback) in Jax
+- RLHF (Reinforcement Learning from Human Feedback) in Jax (Beta Stage)
 - And various other features to enhance the training process and optimize performance.
+- LoRA: Low-Rank Adaptation of Large Language Models

 > These features collectively aim to simplify and accelerate the training of machine learning models, making it more
 > efficient and accessible for developers working with Jax/Flax.